d1b1/SearchBoilerplate/README.md

-# Formaggio Webhooks
+# Formaggio Search Engine
 This repo provides a the node.js API code setting up Webhooks on Heroku.
 This codebased provides the webhook code to accept webhook events from Takeshape.io and populate data in Algolia.

 #### FYI - Formagg.io is a cheese search engine.
 This repo is used for a 'Mechanics of Search' class at Lesley University.